greenelab/deep-review/sections/04_study.md

 ### Single-cell data

-Single-cell methods are generating excitement as biologists recognize the vast heterogeneity within unicellular species and between cells of the same tissue type in the same organism [@tag:Gawad2016_singlecell].
+Single-cell methods are generating excitement as biologists characterize the vast heterogeneity within unicellular species and between cells of the same tissue type in the same organism [@tag:Gawad2016_singlecell].
 For instance, tumor cells and neurons can both harbor extensive somatic variation